-Enhancing our production capacity and our level of automation.
+Further enhancing our production capacity and continuous upgrading of our automation level.
 For our future layout, we plan to further enhance the production capacities of our Shanghai customised processing centre and Jiangsu Production Base.
-Over the past years, the Company has been gradually commenced production capacity enhancement and automation projects in an orderly manner.
-New production equipment has been purchased and the modification of the production lines have been conducted for the Shanghai customised processing centre and the Jiangsu high refractive lenses workshop.
+Over the past years, the Company has been gradually commencing production capacity enhancement and automation projects in an orderly manner.
 Currently, the investment programmes were basically completed in phases.
-As of the end of 2023, the aforementioned automation equipment had gradually commenced operation, which helped save labour hours and also effectively improve our production efficiency.
-In 2024, we will continue to facilitate our pace to enhance production capacity and automation so as to increase our competitiveness in this regard.
+As of the end of 2024, we have successively invested in customised automated production equipment involving different production processes to improve manpower efficiency, reduce wastage and enhance production efficiency effectively.
+In 2025, we will continue to drive the pace of capacity upgrades and automation to expand our competitive advantage.